 Bilirubin is increased in the blood when too much is being produced, less is being removed, due to bile duct obstructions, or to problems with bilirubin processing.
 It is not uncommon to see high bilirubin levels in newborns, typically 1 to 3 days old.

-Albumin is often normal in liver disease but may be low due to decreased production.
+Albumin is often normal in liver disease but may be low due to decreased production, especially in liver cirrhosis.

 Total protein (TP)